manueldinisjunior/Child-Survival-Aid-Ghana/README.md

 2. **Project Setup:**
    - To run the project locally, use:
      ```bash
-     # Add specific commands for running locally
+     # Install Dependencies
      ```

    - To deploy on GitHub Pages or any chosen domain:
      ```bash
-     # Add deployment instructions
+     # Deploy to your chosen tool
      ```

-## Usage

-[Provide instructions on how to use or run your application.]

 ## Contributing